Author: Khamis Maiouf

 In English grammar, regular verbs have a defined pattern for their past forms, usually with an -ed ending.
 However, ‘to do’ is considered an irregular verb because it does not follow this typical pattern; instead, its past form is ‘did’.
 The past participle form of ‘to do’ is ‘done’, which is used in perfect tenses…

-Whats the Past Tense of Break: Understanding Broke and Broken
+The Past Tense of Break: When to Use Broke and Broken Correctly

-Whats the Past Tense of Break: Understanding Broke and Broken
+The Past Tense of Break: When to Use Broke and Broken Correctly

 What’s the Past Tense of Build: Build or Built? – Clarifying Verb Conjugation